benzookapi/shopify-barebone-app-sample/README.md

 3. Copy 'shopify.app.toml' to the root path from the result directory above too.

-4. To register extensions to new apps from exsiting codes in '/extensions/', execute `npm run dev -- --reset` to make a draft extension, and enable "Development Store Preview" in the created extension in your partner dashboard
+4. To register extensions to new apps from exsiting codes in '/extensions/', execute `npm run deploy -- --reset` to make a draft extension, and enable "Development Store Preview" in the created extension in your partner dashboard
 (NOTE THAT `npm generate extension` is for the initial code generation only, not required for the extension registration or push).
 ```